Pavan-AIML/DIGITLE_SCHOOL_TASK/Dockerization/readme.md

 - Now we will install docker in AWS.

-> type command "curl -fsSL https://get.docker.com -o get-docker.sh"
+- type command "curl -fsSL https://get.docker.com -o get-docker.sh"

-> Then type " yum install docker -y" to install the docker in the remote EC2 instance.
+- Then type " yum install docker -y" to install the docker in the remote EC2 instance.

 ![alt text](image-2.png)

-> To start the docker "systmectl start docker"
+- To start the docker "systmectl start docker"

+- To check the docker status "systemclt status docker"

+- In the elastic container services create task defenition and then create clusters.